 For additional information, read this entry in the e-reference book The A-Z of Social Research:

 Systematic reviews often use statistical techniques to combine data from the examined individual research studies, and use the pooled data to come to new statistical conclusions.
 This is called meta-analysis, and it represents a specialized subset of systematic reviews.
 Not all systematic reviews include meta-analysis, but all meta-analyses are found in systematic reviews.
 Simply put, a systematic review refers to the entire process of selecting, evaluating, and synthesizing all available evidence, while the term meta-analysis refers to the statistical approach to combining the data derived from a systematic-review.
 Conclusions produced by meta-analysis are statistically stronger than the analysis of any single study, due to increased numbers of subjects, greater diversity among subjects, or accumulated effects and results.
 Meta-analyses have become common in the social and biomedical sciences.
 However, some challenge the validity of meta-analysis, arguing that combining data from disparate studies produces misleading or unreliable results.

 For additional information, read this entry in e-reference book The Concise Corsini Encyclopedia of Psychology and Behavioral Science:

-Locating systematic reviews and meta-analysis is extremely beneficial not only because they provide high-quality evidence, but also because they will include extensive references to primary studies relevant to your research topic.
+Locating systematic reviews and meta-analyses is extremely beneficial not only because they provide high-quality evidence, but also because they will include extensive references to primary studies relevant to your research topic.

-See the Resources box below for instructions on locating systematic reviews and meta-analysis in the Library databases.
+See the Resources box below for instructions on locating systematic reviews and meta-analyses in the Library databases.